Dorian Gray (character): Fictional character biography

-Plot

-The novel's plot varies among the published versions.
 The summary below deals with the longest version, the 1891 novel.
 However, certain episodes describe in particular Dorian's encounter with (and subsequent murder of) James Vane.
 This does not appear in the version originally submitted by Wilde for publishing.

 The Picture of Dorian Gray begins on a summer day in Victorian England, where Lord Henry Wotton, an opinionated man, is observing the sensitive artist Basil Hallward painting a portrait of Dorian Gray, a handsome young man, who is Basil's ultimate muse.
 While posing for the painting, Dorian listens to Lord Henry espousing his hedonistic worldview and begins to think that pursuits of pleasure are the only things in life worth pursuing.
 This prompts Dorian to wish that his painted image would age instead of himself.

 Under the hedonistic influence of Lord Henry, Dorian fully explores his sensuality.
 He discovers the actress Sibyl Vane, who performs Shakespeare in a dingy working-class theatre.
 Dorian approaches and courts her and soon proposes marriage.
 The enamored Sibyl calls him "Prince Charming" and swoons with elation at the prospect of true love.
 However, her protective brother James warns that if "Prince Charming" harms her, he will murder him.

 Dorian invites Basil and Lord Henry to see Sibyl perform, but she is too enamored with Dorian to act and performs poorly.
 This causes both Basil and Lord Henry to think that Dorian has fallen in love with Sibyl because of her beauty instead of her acting talent.
 Embarrassed, Dorian rejects Sibyl, telling her that acting was her beauty and without that, she no longer interests him.
 On returning home, Dorian notices that the portrait has changed; his wish has come true, and the man in the portrait bears a subtle sneer of cruelty.

 Conscience-stricken and lonely, Dorian resolves to reconcile with Sibyl, but he is too late as Lord Henry informs him that Sibyl has committed suicide by swallowing prussic acid.
 Dorian then understands that, where his life is headed, lust and good looks will serve him well.
 He locks the portrait up, and over the following eighteen years, he experiments with every vice possible, influenced by a morally poisonous French novel that Lord Henry Wotton gave him.
 The narrative does not reveal the title of the French novel, but, at trial, Wilde said that the novel referred to in Dorian Gray was À rebours (Against Nature, 1884) by Joris-Karl Huysmans, but then denied that the book is the one to which he referred.